What Are Roman Numerals? A Complete Guide with Rules & Examples

 The entire Roman numeral system is built from just seven symbols:

-| Symbol | Value | Origin |
+| Symbol | Value | Origin or Meaning |

 |---|---|---|

-| I | 1 | A single tally mark — one finger held up |
+| I | 1 | A single tally mark |

-| V | 5 | Shaped like the V formed by an open hand (thumb + fingers) |
+| V | 5 | Often linked to the shape of an open hand |

-| X | 10 | Two V shapes stacked — or two crossed tally marks |
+| X | 10 | Two V shapes or crossed tally marks |

-| L | 50 | Originally ↆ, later simplified to L |
+| L | 50 | A later simplified symbol for fifty |

-| C | 100 | From Latin centum (hundred) |
+| C | 100 | From Latin centum, meaning hundred |

-| M | 1000 | From Latin mille (thousand) |
+| M | 1000 | From Latin mille, meaning thousand |

 Rules for Writing Roman Numerals